 I don’t go on morning walk anymore, because I voted to stay little lazy.
 In fact, for the first time I have listened the echo of my mighty heart.
 A heart that was so full of love and betrayals, eventually shattered like a house of sea-sand, wiped away by a gigantic billow of water-wave.
-Despite having a sea by my side, I am still dying of thirst!
+Despite having a sea by my side, I was dying of thirst!

 Every time I tried to head myself high, my lovelorn destiny stabbed me on the back and left me alone like a ‘born-to-be-broken’ geek.
 From an insignificant distance, I have had a handshake with these pirates of my dreams innumerable time.